This information applies to England and Wales.

 You should tell them if:

 Their age can affect their claim too.
 When a child turns 3, they may be eligible for the higher mobility component rate.
-When they turn 16, they'll receive a letter about moving from DLA to PIP.
+When they turn 16, they will receive a letter about moving from DLA to PIP.

 The DWP might ask for more information to decide your child’s claim.
 For example, if their condition is worse, you may need to show medical reports.